Verma314/Parser-Experiment/README.md

 }
 ```
 if the user gives us the query {"batters", "batter" ,"id"}
 It will return the 4 id values from the array.
-This can be done from JsonParserRecursive.java.
+This has been handled by JsonParserArrays.java
 The limits of the current state has been tested with nested2.json file
 Which also does **not** cover all possible scenarios.